MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Delete a Brand

-The [delete a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Brand) API removes a brand from the custom Brands model for the specified account.
+The [delete a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Brand) request removes a brand from the custom Brands model for the specified account.
 The account is specified in the `accountId` parameter.
-Once called successfully, the brand will no longer be in the *Include* or *Exclude* brands lists.
+The brand is no longer in the *Include* or *Exclude* brands lists.

 ### Example response